api3dao/old-api3-docs/docs/airnode/v0.3/grp-providers/tutorial/quick-deploy-local/README.md

 :::

-The Nodejs script `test-api.js` requires endpointId and parameters to get a response from an integrated API.
-These are already pre-filled for you in the request command below.
+The Nodejs script `test-api.js` requires two arguments, endpointId and parameters to get a response from an integrated API.
+These arguments come from the `config.json` file.

 - -e, --endpoint-id [string][required]: See config.json
   `triggers.rrp[0].endpointId`.
 - -p, --parameters [string] [default: "{}"]: See config.json
   `ois.endpoints[0].parameters[0].name`.

+The arguments are pre-filled for you in the request code below.

 ```sh
 # For Windows CMD replace line termination marker \ with ^